 Practical Phonetics and Listening Comprehension

-Course not typically open to native or heritage speakers of French.
+Additional information: Course not open to native or heritage speakers of French.
 Priority enrollment for declared French majors.
 This course is a requirement for the French major.